18F/identity-idva-orchestration/README.md

 The api, portal and sdk microservice need to be externally routable.

-The http connector microservice need network access to any other http GIVE microservices deployed in the cloud environment it will be using for flows.
+The http connector microservice need network access to any other http IDVA microservices deployed in the cloud environment it will be using for flows.

 ## Accessing Services